Porsche Formula E Team: History

 In July 2017, Porsche confirmed that they would leave the FIA World Endurance Championship at the end of the season in order to focus on their Formula E campaign, which was set to begin with the 2019–20 season.
 This meant that Porsche would be entering the series at the same time as the Mercedes-Benz EQ Formula E Team, though the latter already competed in the 2018–19 season through the affiliated HWA Racelab team.

-2019–20 season
+2019–2020 season

 In December 2018, Neel Jani was announced as the first driver to drive for the new team.
 Brendon Hartley was also involved in the development of the new car.
 Porsche were then evaluating whether to sign the inexperienced Hartley or not.
 In July 2019, Porsche announced the former Techeetah driver André Lotterer as the second driver.
 In September, Porsche announced Simona de Silvestro and Thomas Preining as their new development drivers after Hartley got signed to the GEOX Dragon team.
 On 1 March 2020, Preining and Frédéric Makowiecki were brought to the Marrakesh rookie test, with Preining posting the fifteenth best lap and Makowiecki ending up the slowest of all drivers who partook the test.

-2020-21 season
+2020–2021 season

-In August 2020, it was confirmed that former Mahindra Racing driver Pascal Wehrlein would be joining the Porsche team for the 2020-21 season, replacing Neel Jani.